armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-5-27.md

 ---

 ## New features and improvements
 * You can now control the format of the logs that agent prints to the console.
-Available log formats are `text` (default) and `json`, and this is configurable under  of the config file.
+Available log formats are `text` (default) and `json`, and this is configurable under `logging.format` of the config file.